 - People with extreme obesity

-Consider getting your flu shot this season.
-It may cost little to nothing to get your entire family vaccinated and help keep them healthy, especially if you have an FSA or HSA.
+For your own sake, and to avoid passing the virus on to those you live or work with, consider getting your flu shot this season.
+It can cost little to nothing to get your entire family vaccinated and keep them healthy.
+With your FSA or HSA, you’re putting your benefit dollars to work.
 Click here to find a vaccine provider.